talyssonoc/react-katex/README.md

 ### BlockMath

-Let's you display math in a separated block, with larger font and symbols.
+Display math in a separated block, with larger font and symbols.

 ```jsx
   var BlockMath = ReactKaTeX.BlockMath;